Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 1. Open `app/index.html` in a text editor.

 1. Find the navigation menu.
-The beginning of it is diplayed in the code snippet below.

 {% highlight html %}
 ...